State profile · ND · CMS + NAIC

 The verdict

-Marketplace insurers in North Dakota deny 13.5% of claims — below the 21% national average, the 29th-highest of 31 states, and drivers pay an average $808 a year for auto cover, less than the $1191 national average.
+Marketplace insurers in North Dakota deny 11.4% of claims - below the 20% national average, the 28th-highest of 30 states, and drivers pay an average $808 a year for auto cover, less than the $1191 national average (the 51st-most-expensive of 51 states).

 avg claims denied